Frobenius subalgebra lattices in tensor categories: Quantum arithmetic

 \begin{theorem}[\cite{Pal20}] Let $\mathcal{P}$ be an irreducible subfactor planar algebra with a distributive biprojection lattice.
 Then there exists a minimal $2$-box projection that generates the identity biprojection. \end{theorem}

-We propose the following generalization, which is supported by Corollary~\ref{cor:allfinite2}, assuming a positive answer to Question~\ref{qu:allfinite}: \begin{statement} Let \( X \) be a connected Frobenius algebra object in a semisimple tensor category \( \mathcal{C} \), and assume that for every \( \mathcal{B} \), the lattice of Frobenius \( \mathcal{B} \)-subalgebras (Notation~\ref{not:Brigid}) is distributive.
-Then there exists a minimal idempotent in \( \Hom_{\mathcal{C}}(X, X) \) that generates \( b_X = \id_X \). \end{statement} Since sublattices of distributive lattices are themselves distributive, it follows that if the Frobenius subalgebras of \( X \) form a distributive lattice, then the sublattice of Frobenius \( \mathcal{B} \)-subalgebras is distributive for every \( \mathcal{B} \).
-Motivated by this observation, we propose the following alternative to Statement~\ref{sta:Ore}: \begin{statement} Let \( X \) be a connected Frobenius algebra object in a semisimple tensor category \( \mathcal{C} \), and assume that the Frobenius subalgebra poset of \( X \) is a finite distributive lattice.
-Then there exists a minimal idempotent in \( \Hom_{\mathcal{C}}(X, X) \) that generates \( b_X = \id_X \). \end{statement}
+We propose the following generalization, assuming a positive answer to Question~\ref{qu:allfinitetensor}: \begin{statement} Let \( X \) be a connected Frobenius algebra object in a tensor category \( \mathcal{C} \), and assume that every coherent sublattice of its Frobenius subalgebra poset is distributive.
+Then there exists a minimal idempotent in \( \End_{\mathcal{C}}(X) \) that generates \( b_X = \id_X \). \end{statement} Since sublattices of distributive lattices are themselves distributive, it follows that if the Frobenius subalgebra poset of \( X \) is a distributive lattice, then every coherent sublattice is distributive.
+Motivated by this observation, we propose the following alternative to Statement~\ref{sta:Ore}: \begin{statement} Let \( X \) be a connected Frobenius algebra object in a tensor category \( \mathcal{C} \), and assume that its Frobenius subalgebra poset is a finite distributive lattice.
+Then there exists a minimal idempotent in \( \End_{\mathcal{C}}(X) \) that generates \( b_X = \id_X \). \end{statement}

-According to the ordering described in \S\ref{sec:pseudo}, an idempotent \( p \) is called \emph{minimal} if, for any nonzero idempotent \( q \) satisfying \( p \circ q = q = q \circ p \), it necessarily follows that \( p = q \).
+According to the ordering described before Lemma \ref{lem:idemposet}, an idempotent \( p \) is called \emph{minimal} if, for any nonzero idempotent \( q \) satisfying \( p \circ q = q = q \circ p \), it necessarily follows that \( p = q \).
 Moreover, by Proposition \ref{prop:biprojection}, a \emph{biprojection} is defined as the idempotent \( b_Y \) corresponding to a Frobenius subalgebra \( Y \subset X \).
 The biprojection \emph{generated} by an idempotent \( p \) is the minimal biprojection \( b \) such that \( b \ge p \).

 It would be valuable to establish a tensor-categorical analogue of Bisch’s theorem ~\cite[Theorem~3.2]{Bi94} (see also~\cite[Proposition~3.6]{BJ00}, \cite[Theorem~2 and Corollary~2.1]{Lan02}, and \cite[Theorem~4.12]{Liu16}), as this would yield a more transparent characterization of (generated) biprojections.
 The objective can be expressed through the following reformulation: